minoda-lab/universc/README.md

 ### Runnning in a git repository

-If you are running code in a git repository you can add universc as a submodule.
+If you are running code in a git repository you can add UniverSC as a submodule.

 ```
 cd $/HOME/my_git_repo